focusResearchLab/Contorter/README.md

 # Contorter

 This repository contains the official implementation and analysis notebooks for **Contorter: "A Context is Worth a Thousand Lies: Evading Intrusion Detectors via Intelligent Context Distortion"**.
+To apprear at the 47th IEEE Symposium on Security and Provacy.

 Contorter is an evasion framework that generates *contextually-relevant* gadget events to hide malicious nodes from node-level provenance-based intrusion detection systems (PIDSes).
 The notebooks reproduce the evasion experiments against four PIDSes (**Flash**, **Magic**, **NodLink**, **Threatrace**).

 ![alt text](overview.png)